manglaneso/simplescrobbler/README.md

 ##Usage

-Give the program executable privileges:

-    chmod a+x simplescrobbler.py

-Then execute it with the following pattern:
+Execute it with the following pattern:

-    LASTFM_USERNAME="your lastfm username (without quotes)" LASTFM_PASSWORD="your lastfm password (without quotes)" ./simplescrobbler.py "path to the song"
+    LASTFM_USERNAME="your lastfm username (without quotes)" LASTFM_PASSWORD="your lastfm password (without quotes)" python3 simplescrobbler.py "path to the song"